hutchison-s/mediaQuizlet/README.md

 - **Features**:
   - Upload audio files.
   - Create questions based on the uploaded files.
+    - Set a limit on number of times quiz-taker can play the audio
+    - Set custom point value for the question
+    - Response types:
       - Multiple choice
       - Short Answer
       - Photo Upload
   - Set a password to access quiz responses.
   - Optionally set a time limit for the quiz.
   - Receive an access link to share with others.